mendesbarreto/cartup/README.md

 **So, in a head line: Our gem wants to make the process of distribution of prebuild carthage binaries easier through the most populars storage clouds.**

-*One big thanks for my friend and brother [Rafael Ferreira](https://github.com/RafaelPlantard) that make the initials scripts(Shell and Ruby) and that's give me Ideia to bring it to ruby and distribute to every body by RubyGem!*
+*One big thanks for my friend and brother [Rafael Ferreira](https://github.com/RafaelPlantard) that made the initial script and that's give me idea to bring it to a ruby plugin and distribute to every body by RubyGem!*

 ## Supported Storage Clouds
 * [Firebase Cloud Storage](https://firebase.google.com/docs/storage/?gclid=Cj0KCQiAzfrTBRC_ARIsAJ5ps0uB9qOHR9kDhzlqReNfQlhrRJH7gWwHRCbl-XQRIJEvt9jN6ROPdxQaAohIEALw_wcB)